clandestin/esp8266-firmware/COMMANDS.md

 Each ESP8266 pin can be loaded up to 12 mA.
 Pins also have overvoltage and reverse current protection.

 ##gpio/write
 Sets gpio pins according to parameters specified.
-Pins will be automatically initialized as output when command is received.
+Pins will be automatically initialized as output when the command is received.
 All pins will be set up simultaneously.
 Unlisted pins will remain unaffected.

 *Parameters*:
-JSON with a set of key-value pairs, where key is pin number and value '0' for LOW, '1' for HIGH or 'x' for NOP, leaving pin unaffected.
-Sample below sets gpio10 to LOW and gpio11 to HGIH.
+JSON with a set of key-value pairs, where a key is a pin number and value '0' for LOW, '1' for HIGH or 'x' for NOP, leaving pin unaffected.
+The sample below sets gpio10 to LOW and gpio11 to HGIH.

 *Example*:
 ```json